hipeta/metap/README.md

 (defmethod something2 ((class some-meta-class) ...) ...)
 ```

-and use this for some classes like:
+and use this for some classes like

 ```
 (defclass some-class1 () () (:metaclass 'some-meta-class))